2021 – 2022 Board of Directors

 Joshua Topliffe – Program Manager

 Joshua joined WECAN Food as a member in 2008, and was volunteering in the warehouse on distribution days and as a depot coordinator for a few years before accepting the role of Program Manager.
-Joshua has been a blue and pink collar worker the majority of his life, and for over ten years supported community members with physical and intellectual disabilities as a Behavioural and Health Care Aid.
+Joshua has been a blue and pink collar worker the majority of his life, and for over ten years supported community members with physical and intellectual disabilities as a Health Care Aid and Behavioural and Developmental Aid.
 Advocating for working class, underemployed and unemployed community members – especially those with multiple and complex barriers to subsistence needs – is a life-long passion.
 Joshua firmly believes that effective and enduring solutions to food insecurity are systemic and participatory.
 “Nothing about us without us is for us,” but by “building a healthy, just and sustainable food system together, we can resolve the crisis of food insecurity.”